cristian2213/cristian2213/README.md

 About Me:

-- 🎓 I’m a web developer and forking Machine Learning
+- 🎓 I’m a full-stack web developer with a growing interest in Machine Learning.
-- 🌱 I am currently learning Next.js in deep.
+- 🌱 Currently expanding my skills in UI/UX design, Flutter, and mathematics.
-- 🧪 I will experiment with Flutter and AI.
+- 🧪 Excited to develop projects using Next.js, NestJS, and Flutter, and exploring Gemini.
-- 👯 I’m looking to collaborate on Next.js or Nestjs Projects.
+- 👯 Seeking collaboration on medium to large projects with profit sharing opportunities.
 - 😄 Nicknames: Chris.

 ### Languages, Technologies and Tools: